 25% of U.S. royalties go to Free The Slaves, a group that uses holistic, locally-based strategies through global partners to fight slavery, rehabilitate slaves and eradicate bondage.
 25% of U.K. royalties go to the group's British sister, Anti-Slavery International, the world's oldest human rights organization.

 Available at your neighborhood bookstore, as well as:

 About the author

-Ben Skinner is a Senior Vice President at Tau Investment Management.
+Ben Skinner is a Co-Founder and Senior Vice President at Tau Investment Management.
 Previously, as a journalist, he reported on diverse topics from five continents for Time, Newsweek International, Travel + Leisure, and others.
 His first book, A Crime So Monstrous, was awarded the 2009 Dayton Literary Peace Prize for nonfiction, as well as a citation from the Overseas Press Club in its book category for 2008.
 He was named an Adventurer of the Year 2008 by National Geographic Adventure.

 © 2008 E. Benjamin Skinner.
 All Rights Reserved.